 The whole walkway is 620 metres long, with the aerial section being 222 metres including the 52 metre bridge.
 It is accessible by wheelchair, although people with manual mobility devices may need assistance on the arch.

-Artworks within the walkway include designs by the Nyoongar, the local Indigenous people.
+Artworks within the walkway include designs by the Noongar, the local Indigenous people.
 After spanning Mount Eliza Scarp the walkway descends to an amphitheatre where traditional performances are held during the Kings Park Festival.
-This performance area is named Beedawong - the Nyoongar word for a celebration or meeting place.
+This performance area is named Beedawong - the Noongar word for a celebration or meeting place.